tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>Do you offer discounts for startups or non-profits?</b></summary>
 At this point, we do not have a formal program of discounts for startups or nonprofit organizations.
 However, we sometimes provide discounts depending on the specific project or use case.
-Send us a description of your project and use case to [support@tembo.io](mailto:support@tembo.io) and we’ll get back to as quickly as possible.
+Send us a description of your project and use case to [support@tembo.io](mailto:support@tembo.io) and we’ll get back to you as quickly as possible.
 </details>